200percentmicky/chadmusic/docs/commands.md

 !!! info "Regarding tracks from YouTube."

     If a cookie wasn't provided in `cookies.json`, you'll still be able to use this command.
-Please note that the player won't be able to play any track that's marked explicit without a valid cookie that allows access to age restricted content.
+The player won't be able to play any track that's marked explicit without a valid cookie that allows access to age restricted content.

 ### !allowfilters | /settings allowfilters `<toggle>`